sdcharle/blabs-thermostat/BeagleBone/README.md

 ## Boot the board

+NOTE:  You may not need to hold down the button in step 4.

 1. Make sure the BBB is unplugged

 2. Put the micro SD card in the socket